tinode/chat/API.md

 * `{get what="desc"}`

 Query topic description.
 Server responds with a `{meta}` message containing requested data.
 See `{meta}` for details.
-If `ims` is specified and data has not been updated, responds with a `{ctrl}` "not modified" message.
+If `ims` is specified and data has not been updated, the message will skip `public` and `private` fields.

 * `{get what="sub"}`